anfindsen/CorrelationEqCausation/docs/index.markdown

 To our surprise, there does not seem to be a clear skew in favor of American actors/movies in our dataset!
 In fact, actors in British movies tend to be nominated more frequently.

-This needs to be analyzed more rigorously, and that is where our <a href="methods#binomial-test">binomial test</a> enters the picture.
+This needs to be analyzed more rigorously, and that is where our binomial test enters the picture.
 We analyze the distribution of American vs. non-American movies in our dataset, with the first category containing all actors in movies where the US is one of the nationalities, or the only one (many movies have multiple nationalities).
 First off, we find the ratio of American movies in our dataset being nominated.
 Then we perform the binomial test to see if the ratio of non-American movies being nominated is significantly different from the American ratio.
 We choose alpha=0.05 as the threshold to discard the null hypothesis for this test.

 Again, to our surprise, we find that while the ratio is slightly higher for American movies, they do not have a significantly higher ratio of Oscar nominations that non-American movies, with a p-value of 0.56 (far higher than 0.05).
 This is likely very affected by our data cleaning process, where we as previously mentioned (TODO: Add reference) remove a lot of data from countries like India (removing much of Bollywood from the equation).
 However, with this result in mind we decide to keep non-American data in our dataset for all the following analysis, as the data cleaning has removed the expected multicolinearity between country and Oscar nomination.